pjeutr/match/README.md

 ### Buildroot
 https://buildroot.org

-In the buildroot directory are the resulting binaries from a linux build that I hoped would work.
+In the buildroot directory are the resulting binaries from a linux build that I hoped would work.<br/>
 They can be flashed to Match by using the flash script.sh, which uses OpenOCD
 ```
  ./flash.sh
 ```

-At https://github.com/pjeutr/buildroot I cloned the buildroot repository which I used for the build.
+At https://github.com/pjeutr/buildroot I cloned the buildroot repository which I used for the build. <br/>
-By using stm32f429-disco which I expect to be almost the same as Match and adding the network connection.
+By using stm32f429-disco which I expect to be almost the same as Match and adding the network connection. <br/>
 This is how a build can be made.
-I tried several options in menuconfig, but haven't found a working solution yet.
+I tried several options in menuconfig, but haven't found a working solution yet. <br/>
 ```
 cp ./configs/stm32f429_disco_defconfig .config
 make menuconfig (optional, but here you can configure hardware options)
 make (this wil take several minutes)
 ```
-Flash buildroot
+Flash buildroot to Match
 ```
 board/stmicroelectronics/stm32f429-disco/flash.sh output/ stm32f429disc1
 ```
 ------
 ### Zephyr
 Obsolete now

-Zephyr is used to test gdb on the Nucleo, easy to make a quick test build. https://docs.zephyrproject.org/latest/boards/arm/nucleo_f429zi/doc/index.html
+Zephyr is used to test gdb on the Nucleo, easy to make a quick test build.

+https://docs.zephyrproject.org/latest/boards/arm/nucleo_f429zi/doc/index.html